Hetfield7/Base-Learn-Newcomer/README.md

 04- Data
 05- Average Time
 06- Time Stamps
-07- Guide
+07- Guide one
 08- Step by Step